voxel51/eta/docs/modules_dev_guide.md

 Since ETA modules are just executables, they can be implemented in any language as long as they provide a valid metadata file and write their outputs in ETA-supported formats.

-Even if you don't intend to develop using ETA, you must be familiar with the ETA supported data types.
+Thus, even if developers don't intend to use ETA libraries to build their modules, they must be familiar with the ETA supported data types.

 ## Building Modules using ETA